Thymis-io/thymis/docs/src/lib/docs/device-lifecycle/artifacts.md

 ## Best Practices

 - Use descriptive names for artifacts to easily identify their purpose
-- Organize related artifacts into directories using artifact prefixes (e.g., `configs/app.conf`)
+- Organize related artifacts into directories using prefixes (e.g., `configs/app.conf`)
 - Set appropriate file permissions based on security requirements
 - Keep artifact sizes reasonable for efficient deployment

 ## Security Considerations

 Artifacts are stored in plain text in the project repository.
 For sensitive files:

 - Use [Secrets](secrets.md) instead of artifacts for passwords, API keys, or certificates
 - Encrypt sensitive files before adding them as artifacts
 - Restrict access to the project repository if it contains sensitive artifacts

 ## Related Pages

 - [Deploying Secrets to devices](secrets.md)
 - [Creating your first Thymis module](../external-projects/thymis-modules/first-module.md)
 - [Accessing the Terminal](ssh-terminal.md)